kvinwang/hackathon-lens-actions-autoui/README.md

-# Lens Hello World Smart Post
+# Lens Smart Post enhanced with Action Market

 This repo contains smart contracts and a UI which demonstrates a Lens Smart Post to call a helloWorld() function on an external contract.